 Try as many tents as possible

 Each tent has a unique vibe and culture.
-The Schottenhamel tent was lively and played “Sweet Home Alabama” at one point.
-The Augustiner tent was simply decorated and focused more on the people in the tent.
+The Schottenhamel tent was lively and enjoyed playing “Sweet Home Alabama.”
+The Augustiner tent was less flashy and focused more on the people in the tent.
 My favorite was the Hofbrau tent.
-A light blue canopy acted as the ceiling and draped vines and ribbons across the tent.
+A light blue canopy as the ceiling and draped vines and ribbons spread across the tent.
 Plus, there were men in their lederhosen standing on tables with whips.
 Yes, reread that.
 It was great.

 Along with tables for sitting, there was the option to stand, which made it easier to find a spot.
 It’s the only tent with that option.
 But walk around, taste around and find which one you enjoy the most.
 Don’t stick to just one tent and one beer.

 I heard people say that I should have gotten there around lunch time or sooner if I wanted a table, especially on the weekend.
 I didn’t listen and that’s what got me into the catastrophe I told above.
 If you go on a weekday, you’re more likely to get in somewhere.
 If you choose the weekend, get there in the morning and hold down the fort if you want to stay in there till night when the party truly gets going.

 Oktoberfest is not the time to be shy, especially since you’re usually crammed into a table with people you don’t know.
 The weekend wouldn’t have been nearly as fun if I didn’t meet other people.
 In my case, I met a large group of Scottish guys on a weekend bachelor trip.
 Everyone is there to have fun so join in.

 Tables are not for standing, but benches are